-Archival Resource Keys (ARKs) serve as persistent identifiers, or web addresses (URLs) that don’t return 404 Page Not Found errors.
-The ARK Alliance is an international community supporting the open ARK infrastructure and the use of ARKs as persistent identifiers in the scholarly ecosystem.
+Archival Resource Keys (ARKs) serve as persistent identifiers, or basically web addresses (URLs) that don’t return 404 Page Not Found errors.
+The ARK Alliance is an open global community supporting the ARK infrastructure on behalf of research and scholarship.

-Researchers rely on ARKs for long term open access to the global scientific and cultural record.
-Since 2001 some 8.2 billion ARKs have been created by more than 680 organizations — data centers, libraries, museums, archives, government agencies, and vendors.
+Researchers rely on ARKs for long term access to the global scientific and cultural record.
+Since 2001 some 8.2 billion ARKs have been created by over 690 organizations — libraries, data centers, archives, museums, publishers, government agencies, and vendors.

 - create unlimited identifiers without paying for the right to do so,